 This recipe created by Kalyn.

 Amount Per Serving: Calories: 331Total Fat: 24gSaturated Fat: 11gUnsaturated Fat: 10gCholesterol: 351mgSodium: 784mgCarbohydrates: 7gFiber: 1gSugar: 4gProtein: 23g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with low-fat cottage cheese, low-fat cheese, and milk, this Low-Carb Zucchini and Green Chile Breakfast Casserole is a great breakfast option for the South Beach Diet.
-If you use full-fat cottage cheese and cheese this would be suitable for other types of low-carb diet plans.
+If you use full-fat cottage cheese and cheese and cream this would be a perfect breakfast casserole for low-carb or Keto diet plans.
+Made with low-fat cottage cheese, low-fat cheese, and milk, Low-Carb Zucchini and Green Chile Breakfast Casserole is a great breakfast option for the South Beach Diet.
 You can make this on the weekend, cut into serving size pieces, and keep in the fridge for an easy breakfast to pop in the microwave before work.
-(Microwave 1-2 minutes, just until hot to prevent it from getting rubbery.)
+(Microwave just until hot to prevent it from getting rubbery.)

 Find More Recipes Like This One: